robinrong1/robinrong1/README.md

 ---

 I am a computer engineering student at the University of Waterloo.
-I'm passionate about full stack web development and creating applications that optimize user experience.
-During my free time I enjoy doing calisthenics and reading.
 <br><br>📫You can reach me at: [robinyrong@gmail.com]

 ---